 For more information, see the Hon.
 Michael Kirby Contract Law Moot Competition.

 The oral arguments for the Vis Moot take place in Vienna, Austria.
 The general rounds and some of the final rounds of the oral arguments take place at the Juridicum, the Law Faculty of the University of Vienna.
 Traditionally the grand final is conducted in the Vienna Town Hall, the Rathaus or the Vienna Convention Centre.

 Oral hearings are conducted in the week before Easter.
 However, the preparation of memoranda begins in October and runs throughout the summer break.
 Murdoch University generally enters a team of four students in this competition.

 For more information, see the Willem C. Vis International Commercial Arbitration Moot.

 The Moot Court Bench (MCB) is a student body dedicated to encouraging mooting activities around the Law School at Murdoch.
 MCB aims to develop students’ advocacy, research, writing, and organisational skills.

 The MCB is completed on a volunteer basis, and in recognition, you will receive 40 hours of voluntary service recorded on your academic transcript received at graduation.
-You will undertake various projects, have access to advanced advocacy training seminars, skills development and invitations to the MCB Coffee Hour Seminars with distinguished guest speakers.
+You will undertake various projects, and have access to advanced advocacy training seminars, skills development, and invitations to the MCB Coffee Hour Seminars with distinguished guest speakers.